Bacacheri Airport: History

 The history of Bacacheri airport begins in 1930 as an air field for Military Aviation.
 In 1942 the Ministry of Air Force officially upgraded the facility to the status of an Air Force Base.

 On March 31, 1980 Bacacheri Air Force Base was de-commissioned and its administration handled over to Infraero.
 However, Bacacheri still has a strong military presence because the Brazilian Integrated Air Traffic Control and Air Defense Center section 2 (Cindacta II) is located in the vicinity of the airport.

 In 1997 the airport was closed for scheduled operations and since then it is mostly dedicated to general aviation and aircraft maintenance operations.

 Previously operated by Infraero, on April 7, 2021 CCR won a 30-year concession to operate the airport.
+On April 26, 2025 CCR was rebranded as Motiva.

+On November 18, 2025 the entire airports portfolio of Motiva was sold to the Mexican airport operator ASUR.
+Motiva will cease to operate airports.
+The transaction was completed on August 31, 2026.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Statistics

-Following is the number of passenger, aircraft and cargo movements at the airport, according to Infraero (2007-2021) and CCR (2022-2024) reports:
+Following are the number of passenger, aircraft and cargo movements at the airport, according to Infraero (2007-2021) and Motiva (2022-2025) reports: